 Source: Mauer, deLaski, Nadel, Fryer, & Young, 2013.

-Another report examines the job increases directly due to current and prospective energy efficiency standards through 2030.
+Another report examines the job increases through 2030 due to utility bill savings associated with current and prospective energy efficiency standards.
 Based on the report’s analysis, an average of 318,000 jobs are created annually for historic standards with an expected additional 47,000 jobs created annually for prospective standards (Gold, et al. 2011).
 A paper published in the Energy Policy Journal estimates 0.38 job-years are created for every GWh of electricity saved due to energy efficiency measures (Wei, Patadia and Kammen 2010).
-One of the goals of DOE’s regulatory reform task force is to identify regulations that “eliminate jobs, or inhibit job gains as well, and recent research shows that these may have been underestimated in the past. creation.”
+One of the goals of DOE’s regulatory reform task force is to identify regulations that “eliminate jobs, or inhibit job gains”, and this research shows that impacts of energy efficiency regulations on jobs may have been underestimated.
 Based on multiple studies, efficiency regulations have a positive impact on jobs.

-There is evidence that DOE has overestimated price increases for appliances after standard implementations.
-Based on one study, on average, price changes were 108 percent less than DOE estimates (Nadel and deLaski 2013).
+These impacts will likely be greater than predicted in the future as there is evidence that DOE has overestimated price increases for appliances after standard implementations.
+Based on one study, looking at 10 products the median price increase of an appliance after regulation was $10, significantly less than the median DOE estimate of a $108 increase (Nadel and deLaski 2013).
 Another report further supported this concept by citing that “the positive economic impacts of MEPS [Minimum Efficiency Performance Standards] on consumers may have been underestimated” (Taylor, Spurlock and Yang 2015).
-These results mean that job creation and consumer savings will likely be greater than predicted by DOE in the future, making them even more critical for the future macroeconomic health of the nation.
+These results are examples that job creation and consumer savings may likely be greater than predicted by DOE in the future, making future efficiency regulations even more critical for the future macroeconomic health of the nation.

 Question 4: Are there regulations that simply make no sense or have become unnecessary, ineffective, or ill-advised and if so what are they?
 Are there rules that can simply be repealed without impairing DOE’s statutory obligations and, if so, what are they?

-In regards to regulations that can be repealed, the CA IOUs point to the anti-backsliding provision in EPCA, which prevents DOE from updating existing regulations that result in either increases in the maximum allowable energy use or decreases the minimum required energy efficiency of a covered product (Energy Conservation Standards n.d.).
-Therefore, statutory requirements prohibit any existing efficiency standards and test procedures from being repealed by DOE.
+In regards to regulations that can be repealed, the CA IOUs highlight the following anti-backsliding provision in EPCA, which prevents DOE from updating existing regulations that result in either increases in the maximum allowable energy use or decreases the minimum required energy efficiency of a covered product (Energy Conservation Standards n.d.):

+The secretary may not prescribe any amended standard which increases the maximum allowable energy use, or, in the case of showerheads, faucets, water closets, or urinals, water use, or decreases the minimum required energy efficiency, of a covered product.

+Therefore, statutory requirements explicitly prohibit any existing efficiency standards and test procedures from being repealed by DOE.

 Question 5: Are there rules or reporting requirements that have become outdated and, if so, how can they be modernized to better accomplish their objective?

-This question is beyond the scope of the Utility Coalition’s comments.
+No comment.

 Question 6: Are there rules that are still necessary, but have not operated as well as expected such that a modified, or slightly different approach at lower cost is justified?